tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 This would result in a total of eleven separate threads for validating a Sudoku puzzle.
 However, you are welcome to create even more threads for this project.
-For example, rather than creating one thread that checks all nine columns, you can create nine separate threads and have each of them check one column.
+For example, rather than creating one thread that checks all nine columns, you can create nine separate threads that each check one column.

 #### Passing Parameters to Each Thread